Connect with Us: Call Us Today: 1-800-807-8030

 10 STEPS TO HALT THE SPREAD OF SCOPE CREEP

-The real issue is just how creepy it’s going to get and whether can you manage it in a way that allows you to maintain the client relationship (if, when all is said and done, that’s what you want), create a product that you are proud of, and deliver the product that is in the positive column of your profit and loss statement.
+The real issue is just how creepy it’s going to get and whether you can manage it in a way that allows you to maintain the client relationship (if, when all is said and done, that’s what you want), create a product that you are proud of, and deliver a product that is in the positive column of your profit and loss statement.

-When doing an AAR, After Action Review, teams often realize that the foundations of scope creep were building before the project even began.
-Here are some steps to take to avoid “Project Shoulda, Coulda, Woulda.”
+When conducting an AAR or After-Action Review, teams often realize that the foundations of scope creep were built before the project began.
+Here are some steps to avoid “Project Shoulda, Coulda, Woulda.”

 Step One – Set Clear Expectations.
 It’s Amazingly Not Obvious

-This seems so basic that it always embarrassing when we discover (too late) that the real problem was that we were working on a set off assumptions and the client had a slightly, but costly, different translation of those assumptions.
-When a project begins, be sure to set clear, agreed upon expectations.
-Make sure those expectations are in writing and that both the client and Subject Matter Expert sign off on those expectations.
+This seems so basic that it is always embarrassing when we discover (too late) that the real problem was that we were working on a set of assumptions, and the client had a slightly but costly different translation of those assumptions.
+When a project begins, be sure to set clear, agreed-upon expectations.
+Make sure those expectations are in writing and that both the client and Subject Matter Expert sign off on them.

-What we’ve learned is that a client’s understanding of the expectations and the SME’s can be dramatically different.
-Getting them on the same page before the project begins, may push back the start of the project while they are ironing out their differences but that inconvenience is absolutely outweighed by making sure the client and SME’s objectives are aligned.
+We’ve learned that a client’s and SME’s understanding of the expectations can be dramatically different.
+Getting them on the same page before the project begins may push back the start while they iron out their differences, but that inconvenience is outweighed by making sure the client and SME’s objectives are aligned.

 Step Two- Hold a Change Process Conversation

-Some changes are just that, changes.
+Some changes are just that—changes.
 Other changes pack the punch of a tsunami.
-Regardless of its size, someone is going to be unhappy with each and every change.
+Regardless of its size, someone is going to be unhappy with each change.
 You can count on that.

-Because of the potential damage that changes gone wild can have to the relationship, deadline, pride in product, and ROI, it’s important prior to the project launch to have a meeting devoted exclusively to the change process.
-That may feel excessive and sometimes it’s not realistic, but it is the ideal.
+Because of the potential damage that changes gone wild can have to the relationship, deadline, pride in the product, and ROI, it’s important to have a meeting devoted exclusively to the change process prior to the project launch.
+That may feel excessive, and sometimes it’s not realistic, but it is the ideal.
 It puts the client on alert that you take scope changes very seriously.

-Clients may balk at the extra time or necessity to have this meeting, particularly if they have worked with you in the past, but it’s like being a professional athlete who needs to go to spring training camp before the new season.
-The pros know you have to get in shape before each and every season.
+Clients may balk at the extra time or necessity to have this meeting, mainly if they have worked with you in the past, but it’s like being a professional athlete who needs to go to spring training camp before the new season.
+The pros know you have to get in shape before every season.
 The same is true for every project.

 The agenda for the meeting should include: